Son of Dracula (1974 film): Release

+Reception

+The film was poorly received.
+In 2014, Ultimate Rock Classic journalist John Giles stated "Creative discipline, in other words, was in short supply – and Son of Dracula needed plenty."
 Showings over the years have been limited to midnight movies and similar outlets.
 No official home video release has ever been made.

 Soundtrack album

 The Son of Dracula album includes Nilsson songs that were showcased in the film, as well as some instrumental tracks composed by Paul Buckmaster and portions of dialogue used as bridging sequences.
 All the song tracks except one are from the previously released Nilsson Schmilsson and Son of Schmilsson albums.

-The only new song, "Daybreak", was recorded in London sometime in September '72, during a break in filming.
-Joining Nilsson and Starr on the sessions at Trident Studios were the likes of Voormann, Frampton, Keys and Price, once again, as well as George Harrison on cowbell.
+The only new song, "Daybreak", was recorded in London sometime in September 1972, during a break in filming.
+Joining Nilsson and Starr on the sessions at Trident Studios were the likes of Klaus Voormann, Peter Frampton, Bobby Keys and Jim Price, once again, as well as George Harrison on cowbell.
 Jim Price, along with pianist Gary Wright and orchestral arrangers Paul Buckmaster and Del Newman, also provided new, incidental music, some of which appeared in the film only.

 The U.S. LP release of the soundtrack included a T-shirt iron-on advertising the film, and a companion songbook included a reproduction of the film poster.
 The single version of "Daybreak" edited out the words "it's pissing me off" (referring to daylight), repeating the lyric "it's making me cough" instead, and the fadeout is longer than on any LP or CD release of the song.
-The single peaked at number 21 on the Billboard Hot 100 but did not chart at all in the U.K. The album itself fared even worse, non-charting in Britain and climbing no higher than number 106 in America.
+The single peaked at number 39 on the Billboard Hot 100 but did not chart at all on the UK Singles Chart.
+The album itself fared even worse, non-charting on the UK Albums Chart and climbing no higher than number 106 on the American Billboard 200.

 "Daybreak" was later covered by Nilsson friend and former Monkee Micky Dolenz.
 A version with completely new lyrics in German was sung as "Hamburg im Regen" by Mary Roos.